Actindo-AG/Documentation/Fulfillment/Troubleshooting/01_HandleErrorStatus.md

 5. If no further information is detailed or the information displayed is not conclusive, click the [CLOSE] button in the upper right corner to close the current view.
     The list of dispatch notes is displayed again.

-6. Proceed to check the dispatch note workflow for further information on the error cause, see [Check the workflow](#check-the-workflow).
+6. Continue to check the dispatch note workflow for further information on the error cause, see [Check the workflow](#check-the-workflow).

 ### Check the workflow